sarajuliefrajtova/english-for-designer/01-one-word/revision.md

 So, there’s to "OK" – the two-letter word <ins>, phrase, and catch-all reply for everything.</ins> <del>which can both</del> <ins>To</ins> confuse and frustrate us, all while making us feel like we didn’t <ins>really</ins> say anything at all. <del>Nonetheless</del> <ins>Yet</ins>, it’s "OK" to dislike it, right? <ins>I mean — OK.</ins>

-So, here’s to “OK” – the two-letter word, phrase, and catch-all reply for everything.
-To confuse and frustrate us, all while making us feel like we didn’t really say anything at all.
-Yet, it’s okay to dislike it, right?
-I mean — OK.

 > [!NOTE]
 > **Great job!** you're approching to the [Final version](index.md)